Baldie-dev/JanusLM/README.md

 # Results

 *Note: At the moment results only for HTTP headers analysis and XSS are included.
-It will be probably expanded further*
+It will be probably expanded further for different vulnerability classes.*

 ## Definition of implemented models